![]() |

 nodiscard |

-Get the local IP address to which the server socket is bound.
+Retrieves the local IP address this socket is bound to.

 |